-Despite a few international travel trips in the past, my summer 2017 trip to Italy, Croatia, and Bosnia was my first solo International trip.
+Despite a few international travel trips in the past, my summer 2017 trip to Italy, Croatia, and Bosnia was my first solo international trip.
 For me, traveling internationally is always high stress, and traveling alone definitely added a layer of anxiety to my travel at first.

 First, What is a Daypack?

-A daypack is a small, lighteight backpack.
+A daypack is a small, lightweight backpack.
 Not suitable for camping, daypacks are size perfect for carrying essentials when you are exploring a new city or familiar environment.
 In modern English, daypack and backpack are often used interchangeably, but the word daypack specifically refers to a small lightweight backpack just large enough to carry a day’s worth of supplies.
-Daypacks and backpacks were more distinct in the past, when backpack referred to a large bag designed to hold a week or more’s worth of gear, and daypack referred to a smaller version that campers would use for short hikes out from a campsite.
+Daypacks and backpacks were more distinct in the past when backpack referred to a large bag designed to hold a week or more’s worth of gear, and daypack referred to a smaller version that campers would use for short hikes out from a campsite.

 Being extra vigilant about my security felt important, so I put my creative-on-overdrive brain to work and I came up with a few novel ways to keep my belongings in my daypack (including my passport and wallet) safe from pickpockets, theft, or accidental misplacement.
 These tips may help other solo travelers plan ahead for ways to keep their passport, ID, cash, wallet, phone, and tech conveniently stored and secure while traveling.

 Choosing a Travel Daypack (and modifying it for security)

 The right type of suitcases, backpacks, and purses are the first line of defense from theft, and the daypack you carry on the ground in your destination country or countries will often make or break the difference between a safe, uneventful trip and a disaster.